 A urinary catheter is a medical device used to empty the bladder when a patient is unable to do so naturally.
 Catheters usually have a drainage bag to capture the urine.
-In bedridden patients, the bag may drape over the side of the bed.
-In ambulatory patients, the bag is usually attached to the leg with elastic bands.
+For bedridden patients, the bag may drape over the side of the bed.
+For ambulatory patients, the bag is usually attached to the leg with elastic bands.

 The bag can be emptied into the toilet as needed.
-In intermittent catheterization, the patient is instructed to insert and remove the catheter several times a day, eliminating the need to wear a continuously draining catheter.
+Intermittent catheterization involves inserting and removing the catheter several times a day.
+This eliminates the need to wear a continuously draining catheter.

 Although it may seem intimidating at first, intermittent catheterization is a fairly simple procedure, once you get the hang of it.
-Most people are able catheterize themselves.
-Even children as young as seven or eight years old can be trained to handle catheterization on their own.
+Most people are able to catheterize themselves.
+Even children as young as 7 or 8 years old can learn to handle catheterization on their own.
 If you’re not physically able to do it by yourself, a parent or caregiver can help.

-The sterilized catheter, or tube, is inserted into the urethra, which is what connects your genitals to your bladder.
-Then, you gently guide the tube into your bladder, which will cause urine to flow through the tube and into the bag.
+A member of your healthcare team will insert the sterilized catheter, or tube, into your urethra, which connects your genitals to your bladder.
+Then, you gently guide the tube into your bladder.
+This will cause urine to flow through the tube and into the bag.
 When the flow stops, you may need to move the catheter a bit to see if there’s any more urine.
-Once your bladder is emptied, you can remove the catheter.
+Once you have emptied your bladder, you can remove the catheter.

-Your healthcare team will instruct you on the proper use of the catheter.
-Report any difficulties or side effects to your doctor.
+Your healthcare team will explain how to use the catheter properly.
+You should report any difficulties or side effects to your doctor.

 Depending on your reasons for using catheterization, you may need to measure and record the amount of urine collected.
 The drainage bag must be properly maintained.
 You’ll have to keep track of your supplies and make sure you have everything you need on hand.

 It may take some time for men to learn how to insert the catheter beyond the sphincter muscles.
 Women may have a hard time finding the urethra.
-Rarely, a catheter may break through a weak part of the urethra and cause bleeding, which requires immediate medical attention.
+Rarely, a catheter may break through a weak part of the urethra and cause bleeding.
+This requires immediate medical attention.

 Your doctor will advise how many times a day you should use a catheter.
 Catheters come in a variety of types and sizes.
 You may be able to buy them at a medical supply store or through mail order.
 Your doctor can write a prescription for a new, sterile catheter or a reusable catheter that must be sterilized between uses.
-You may need additional supplies like lubricants and sanitizers.
+You may need additional supplies, such as lubricants and sanitizers.